Why Most Small Manufacturers Don't Need an ERP (And What to Build Instead)

 They launched it as an upgrade to their old AI page generator, which was useless.
 Just static templates that looked like someone copy-pasted the same design over and over.

-This new version, though, is different.
-It’s still rough around the edges, but different.
+This new version is different.
+Still rough around the edges, but different.

 So what can it do?